 The Ronchigram is a diffraction pattern which conveys information about both, properties of the electron beam and, the sample in the microscope.
 This means that although we are interested in electron beam aberrations for the current application, the sample affects the appearance of the Ronchigram.
 Therefore, it is essential to develop and test our aberration correction solution on relevant samples/materials. the initial use case, the interacting of the electron wave with amorphous materials was simulated to generate the dataset of Ronchigram images for training the neural network (NN) model.
 We have extended our simulation to support crystalline materials in the desired crystal orientation.
 Consequently, new datasets for training AI were generated and compared to the measured data of crystalline samples.
-Figures 3 and 4 show the response of a Ronchigram (and its Fourier transform; FT) to the change in aberrations for amorphous and crystalline materials.
+Figure 3 and Figure 4 show the response of a Ronchigram (and its Fourier transform; FT) to the change in aberrations for amorphous and crystalline materials.
 Although there are clear differences between simulated and real data the trend in the shape of FT images as a function of aberrations (defocus and astigmatism) is similar.
-From here we need to verify if the AI model is capable of abstracting only the trend and ignoring the dissimilarities.
-This has been the case so far to some extent.
-For the remainder we either need to improve the digital twin to make the similarity greater or handle the differences in the AI side with other numerical methods.
+As in the case of the amorphous materials, the challenging task for the AI model is to learn the trend and ignore the dissimilarities.
+However, in the case of crystalline materials the pattern of frequencies observed in the FT image are more complicated due to the structured diffraction rather than the random diffraction of sample.
+In such a case augmenting the training data, e.g., by random rotations, could potentially help the generalization to the real-world data.

-Figure 3: Ronchigram and the amplitude of its Fourier transform as a function of defocus (x-axis) and 2fold astigmatism (y-axis). (a) Simulated data with amorphous Carbon (aC) materials. (b) Measured data on a sample with amorphous Carbon and some Gold nanoparticles
+Figure 3: Ronchigram and the amplitude of its Fourier transform as a function of defocus (x-axis) and 2fold astigmatism the real part (y-axis). (a) Simulated data with amorphous Carbon (aC) materials. (b) Measured data on a sample with amorphous Carbon and some Gold nanoparticles

-Figure 4: Ronchigram and the amplitude of its Fourier transform as a function of defocus (x-axis) and 2fold astigmatism (y-axis). (a) Simulated data with Si100 crystals. (b) Simulated data with Si110 crystals, (c) Measured data on a sample with Si110 region.
+Figure 4: Ronchigram and the amplitude of its Fourier transform as a function of defocus (x-axis) and 2fold astigmatism the real part (y-axis). (a) Simulated data with Si100 crystals. (b) Simulated data with Si110 crystals, (c) Measured data on a sample with Si110 region.